DoSomething/rogue/docs/endpoints/posts.md

 Anonymous requests will only return accepted posts.
 Logged-in users can see accepted posts & any of their own pending or rejected posts.
 Staff can see anything!

-If a post is anonymous, only `northstar_id` and `location` will be returned for the post owner.
+The `northstar_id` field will only be returned for the post owner.

 ### Optional Query Parameters